gregoryloden/run/README.txt

 	if	input	[arg]

  This evaluates to true if [arg] was given as an argument to the program.
-For instance,
+For instance, calling

 	java run thisisascript hello

-and then
+would make "hello" be an argument.
+These ifs,

 	if	input	goodbye
 	if	input	hello
 	if	input	he
+	if	input	helloo

-would evaluate to false, true, and false respectively.
+would evaluate to false, true, false, and false respectively.
  There are three integer evaluation clauses:

 	if	==	[value1]	[value2]